 The NeticaNode object or list of NeticaNode objects corresponding to names, or a list of all node objects for NetworkAllNodes().
-In the latter case, the names will be set to the node names.
+In the latter case, the 'names' attribute of the returned list will be set to the node names.

 NeticaNode objects do not survive the life of a Netica session (or by implication an R session).
 So the safest way to "save" a NeticaNode object is to recreate it using NetworkFindNode() after the network is reloaded.